CosmWasm/tinyjson/README.md

 ## Controlling tinyjson Marshaling and Unmarshaling Behavior

-Go types can provide their own `MarshalEasyJSON` and `UnmarshalEasyJSON` funcs that satisfy the `tinyjson.Marshaler` / `tinyjson.Unmarshaler` interfaces.
+Go types can provide their own `MarshalTinyJSON` and `UnmarshalTinyJSON` funcs that satisfy the `tinyjson.Marshaler` / `tinyjson.Unmarshaler` interfaces.
 These will be used by `tinyjson.Marshal` and `tinyjson.Unmarshal` when defined for a Go type.